deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 She rolled her eyes.
 "Copy me."

 Lewis snorted, but did so to the best of his ability, imperfectly mimicking the slow sweep of her arms and feet.
 His muscles started to burn within seconds.
-"What the shit…?"
+"What the shit...?"

 She paused mid-motion, at the most awkward spot - he felt like he was about to fall over.
 His leg was shaking from trying to hold him up.
 "You're still doing it wrong." she said.
 "Move your right foot back a little and try to balance your weight between both feet."

 Lewis grunted and shoved his foot back a bit and the precarious feeling and shake both vanished.
 The burn in his muscled faded a little.
-"Hey, what…?"
+"Hey, what...?"

 "Now you're doing it right."

-"Okay… That's cool, but… no pain no gain, right?"
+"Okay...
+That's cool, but... no pain no gain, right?"

 "My ballet teacher used to say that being strong is no good if you're wasting half that strength with bad form."
 Xiù said.

-"I… guess?"
+"I... guess?"

 She laughed.
 "I had this trouble with my brother Wei.
-Uh… it's like if you have a really fancy, shiny new computer but you're running an old game on it.
+Uh... it's like if you have a really fancy, shiny new computer but you're running an old game on it.
 Most of that power gets wasted.
 Follow me?"

 Understanding dawned.
 "Oh!
 I get you!"